Naperville Concrete Construction

 Garden & Backyard Paths

 Winding paths through garden beds, around patios, or connecting outdoor living areas.
 Curved walkways with decorative finishes look especially natural in landscaped settings.
 We use flexible forms to follow any contour.
+Curves take more forming work, which shows in the price, but the result fits the landscape.

-Sidewalk Replacement
+Sidewalk Replacement and Naperville Right-of-Way Rules

-Cracked, heaved, or tree-root-damaged sidewalks are a safety hazard and an eyesore.
+Cracked, heaved, or tree-root-damaged sidewalks are a trip hazard and an eyesore.
 We remove the damaged sections, address the underlying cause (roots, poor drainage, settling), and pour new sidewalk to match the existing grade and style.

 1